piafle3005/group3/use-cases/use-case-26.md

-# USE CASE: 26 Report of the total population, population in cities, population not in cities, for all continents.
+# USE CASE: 26 Data of population of the world accessible to organisation.

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As an employee that is working for an organisation that requires reporting on population information, I want to create a report of the total population, population in cities, population not in cities, for all continents.
+As an employee that is working for an organisation that requires reporting on population information, I want world population data to be available to the organisation.

 ### Scope